JordanMartinez/purescript-jordans-reference/01-Build-Tools/01-Tool-Comparisons/01-Dependency-Managers.md

 #### The Cause of the Pain Point

 When using Bower, you have no idea whether a package (code that was released at some tag) will compile with some other package.
-AFAIK, Justin created `psc-package` to fix this problem.
+AFAIK, Phil Freeman (creator of PureScript) and others created `psc-package` to fix this problem.
+Currently, Justin Woo maintains it.

 Justin has defined an "official" / "standard" package set [here](https://github.com/purescript/package-sets/blob/master/packages.json) that `psc-package` uses to download and compile one's dependencies.
 Why?
 So that he can prove via CI that all the packages in the set work/compile together without issue.
 This addresses the pain point from Bower.
 Moreover, it also stops each developer who uses `psc-package` from wasting time verifying the same package set locally as it can be done only once in Justin's repo.